 Why stakeholder management is important to PMs

-Conversely, poor stakeholder management may mean that a PM’s time and energy is being spent in infighting, as opposed to building value.
+Conversely, poor stakeholder management may mean that a PM’s time and energy is being spent with infighting, as opposed to building value.

 2. What is a stakeholder management plan?